Murtosa Municipal Chamber

-The Murtosa Municipal Chamber (Câmara Municipal da Murtosa) is the administrative authority in the municipality of Murtosa.
+The Murtosa Municipal Chamber (Câmara Municipal da Murtosa) is the administrative authority in the municipality of Murtosa, Portugal.
 It has 4 freguesias in its area of jurisdiction and is based in the town of Murtosa, on the Aveiro District.
 These freguesias are: Bunheiro; Monte; Murtosa and Torreira.

 The Murtosa City Council is made up of 5 councillors, representing, currently, two different political forces.
 The first candidate on the list with the most votes in a municipal election or, in the event of a vacancy, the next candidate on the list, takes office as President of the Municipal Chamber.